Gain first-hand knowledge, connections, and international work experience through an academic internship in Israel. On this program, you will:

 • Earn academic credit for the internship via a ten-week online course

-• Learn about Israeli law, society, and culture through an on-site course
+• Learn about Israeli politics, society, and culture through an on-site course

-• Live with other program participants in Israel
+• Live with other program participants in shared accommodations in Haifa, Israel

 Broaden your view of Israel and the Middle East with a Global Internship in Israel focused on Social Change.
 Israel is a country with a long and rich geopolitical, cultural, and religious history.
 Tourists travel to Israel to visit its archaeological sites, its religious landmarks, and its cultural heritage.
 Israel is also famous for its beautiful beaches and its natural wonders.
 In addition to Israel’s rich past and present heritage, it is a country of rapid economic development and technology, including the second largest number of start-ups in the world.
 In its seven decades of independence, Israel has experienced tremendous socio-economic, political, environmental, cultural, and religious transformations, many of which continue to shape and redefine Israel today.